hamzaaslam8314-jpg/Internal-Equity-Analysis/README.md

 # Total Rewards & Internal Equity Intelligence Dashboard

-An interactive Streamlit dashboard that turns an annual compensation / increment workbook into a presentation-ready internal pay equity analysis — built for CHRO and CEO readouts.
+An interactive Streamlit dashboard that turns an annual compensation / increment workbook into a presentation-ready internal pay equity analysis.

 Upload a new workbook every year and the dashboard instantly regenerates: